thosgood/this-weeks-finds/markdown/251-300/week289.md

 satisfying graded antisymmetry and the graded Jacobi identity.
-By "graded", I mean you need to remember to put in a sign (-1)^jk^ whenever you switch a guy in C~j~ and a guy in C~k~.
+By "graded", I mean you need to remember to put in a sign (-1)^jk^ whenever you switch a guy in C_j and a guy in C_k.

 Differential graded Lie algebras are often called DGLAs for short.
-A DGLA where only C~0~ is nonzero is just a plain old Lie algebra.
+A DGLA where only C_0 is nonzero is just a plain old Lie algebra.
 So, DGLAs really are a generalization of Lie algebras.
 Whenever anyone tells you something about DGLAs, you should check to see what it says about Lie algebras.